 Because of increasing LEGO® popularity the volume of fake minifigs has increased substantially.
-We are going to talk about how to spot fake minifigs and how to avoid them.
+We are going to talk about how to identify fake minifigs and how to avoid them.

 A large LEGO® set and even LEGO® minifigs are a bit pricy and the lure of inexpensive fake LEGO® pieces is strong.
 So how do you identify a fake minifig?